gigigoapps/gigigo-ios-lib/README.md

 	- GIGScanner: QR scanner using native iOS API
 	- GIGLocation: Wrapper on CLLocation API
 	- SlideMenu: A basic lateral slide menu
+	- ProgressPageControl: A page control with a progress bar in the selected page.